The Missing Cross to Purity

 And it is a shame and a sadness both, and it grieves the upright and watchful,

-and for the priests, people, and others, that come into your meetings,
+and for the priests, people, and others, who come into your meetings,

-and see you, that come together to worship God,
+and see you, who come together to worship God,

 and to meet together to wait upon him, and to have fellowship in his spirit,